itoshkov/itoshkov.github.io/git-tutorial.md

 cryptography, but for our case it's good enough.
 You can always go with something stronger, like SHA-256 or SHA-512 if you want.

-We'll have to fix all our previous IDs as well as their mentions in the `.commit/info` and `.repo/branch` files.
+We'll have to fix all our previous IDs as well as their references in the `.commit/info` and `.repo/branch` files.

 Here is our modified commit procedure: